 Your documentation should clearly support every service you bill for.
 This includes things like signed timesheets from caregivers, detailed notes on the client’s condition, and a clear record of the tasks performed during each visit.
 Overlooking these details is one of the most common home care billing challenges.
 The goal is to make your invoice so clear and well-supported that it leaves no room for questions, ensuring a smooth and speedy payment process.

-Common Reasons Invoices Get Delayed or Rejected
+Why Your Medicaid Invoices Get Delayed or Rejected

 Unfortunately, payment delays are a common headache for home care agencies.
 Most of the time, the problem starts with the invoice itself.
 A simple typo, an incorrect service code, or missing patient information can be enough to get your claim denied.
 These small billing errors can lead to major cash flow disruptions.